Xtra-Computing/thundersvm/docs/parameters.md

 ThunderSVM Parameters
 =====================
 This page is for parameter specification in ThunderSVM.
-The parameters used in ThunderSVM are identical to LibSVM, so existing LibSVM users can easily get used to ThunderSVM.
+The parameters used in ThunderSVM are identical to LibSVM (except some newly introduced parameters), so existing LibSVM users can easily get used to ThunderSVM.

 The command line options for ThunderSVM are shown below.
 * -s: set the type of SVMs (default=0)